QuentinRa/blog.quentinra.dev/games/unity/editor/index.md

 #### Game Object Nesting

 You can nest game objects inside game objects.
-While it make everything looks cleaner, too much nesting decreases performance.
+While it makes everything look cleaner, too much nesting decreases performance.

 Nested objects are rendered relatively to their parents.
 It means that moving the parent will move the children.